hudsonlorfing/chrt-n8n-workflows/test-results/SYNC-PATHS-DOCUMENTED.md

     → Update workflow in n8n
 ```

-**Notes**: This path requires manually editing a workflow JSON in GitHub and pushing it without syncing from n8n first.
+**Test**: Created workflow in n8n, then pushed a modified version to GitHub with future `updatedAt` timestamp.
+Sync correctly updated n8n workflow from GitHub.

-### Path 3: Only in n8n (Create in GitHub) ✅ PARTIALLY WORKING
+### Path 3: Only in n8n (Create in GitHub) ✅ WORKING

 **Trigger**: When a workflow exists in n8n but not in GitHub.